bmeurant/technical-docs/software-architecture/observability/monitoring.md

 Health monitoring provides an immediate, real-time snapshot of a system's operational status.
 Its primary goal is to answer the question: "Is the system running and able to process requests right now?"

 This is achieved by implementing the **[[health-endpoint-monitoring|Health Endpoint Monitoring]]** pattern, where services expose endpoints (e.g., `/health`, `/status`) that external tools can poll.
-These checks are fundamental to building self-healing systems, as they allow components like load balancers and container orchestrators to make automated decisions about traffic routing and service lifecycle.
+These checks are fundamental to building self-healing systems, as they allow components like load balancers and [[containerization|container]] orchestrators to make automated decisions about traffic routing and service lifecycle.

 For a detailed explanation of how to implement this pattern, including the critical distinction between liveness and readiness probes, see the main **[[health-endpoint-monitoring|Health Endpoint Monitoring]]** page.